 How do I use my score reports to determine my chances of acceptance at a particular college?

 Colleges often post a profile of their most recently admitted freshman class.
 You can usually find the 25th, 50th, and 75th percentile SAT scores for these students.
 If you received a score higher than the 25th percentile score listed, you will have scored better than 25% of students who were admitted the previous fall.
 Your chances of acceptance are high if your test scores and GPA are above the 75th percentile.
 However, it’s important to remember that test scores and GPA are not the only factors in admission.
-If your scores are low, significant achievements in extracurricular activities and community service, strong recommendations, and a challenging high school curriculum could tip the scales in your favor.
+If your scores are low, significant achievements in extracurricular activities and community service, strong letters of recommendation, and a challenging high school curriculum could tip the scales in your favor.